What are your chances of acceptance?

 • Residential Session: $2,000

-Drexel University’s LeBow College of Business offers a daytime summer program for high school sophomores and juniors, where students receive an introduction to college life and experience business education.
+Drexel University’s LeBow College of Business offers a daytime summer program for rising high school sophomores, juniors, and seniors, where students receive an introduction to college life and experience in business education.
 From finance to leadership to professional image, topics are wide-ranging.
 Participants receive a certificate of completion at the end of the program.

 7. Economics for Leaders